Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 He is a speed demon.

-Speed is normally a noun, but here it is acting as an adjective to modify demon.
+Speed is normally a noun, but here, it acts as an adjective to modify demon.

 Noun FAQs